2026 Universal Orlando Planning Guide

 Dining

-There are some good restaurants in Universal Studios Florida and Islands of Adventure, but as a whole, I do not think the culinary experience is on par with Walt Disney World’s.
+There are some good restaurants in Universal Studios Florida and Islands of Adventure, but as a whole, the culinary experience is not on par with Walt Disney World’s.
 The unquestionable highlights, in my mind, are the counter service restaurants in Diagon Alley (Leaky Cauldron) and Hogsmeade (Three Broomsticks) and the table service restaurant, Mythos, which is a great value.

 Other in-park restaurants at Universal Orlando that we like include the Today Show Cafe (for lighter options) and Krusty Burger (for the exact opposite).
 Actually, there’s something for everyone in the Springfield area, which has a variety of dining options drawn from The Simpsons.